-In this article, I’ll walk you through the process of designing a PCB and getting it printed by a custom PCB manufacturer.
+In this tutorial, I’ll walk you through the process of designing a PCB and getting it printed by a custom PCB manufacturer.
 Since good PCB design can mean the difference between a broken circuit and a great one, I’ll give you lots of tips on how to optimize your design.

 You can etch PCBs at home using a process that resembles developing prints from photographic film.
 However, this method is messy and uses a lot of chemicals.
 It’s a lot easier (and cheaper) to send your design to a PCB manufacturer to get the board made.
 I’ll be using a manufacturing service called EasyEDA to manufacture the example PCB in this article.
 Their free online design software is easy to use and the rates are very affordable.